RGB-WG/rgb-org.github.io-archive/index.md

 More about these concepts can be read in [this presentation](https://github.com/LNP-BP/devcalls/blob/master/RGB%20%26%20Spectrum%20explanation%20for%20business.pdf).

-Briefly, RGB smart contracts operate with **client-side validation** paradigm, meaning that all the data are kept outside of the bitcoin transactions, i.e. bitcoin  blockchain or lightning channel state.
-This allows system to operate on top of Lightning Network without any changes to the LN protocols and also gives a foundation for the high level of protocol scalability and privacy.
+Briefly, RGB smart contracts operate with **client-side validation** paradigm, meaning that all the data is kept outside of the bitcoin transactions, i.e. bitcoin  blockchain or lightning channel state.
+This allows the system to operate on top of Lightning Network without any changes to the LN protocols and also gives a foundation for a high level of protocol scalability and privacy.

 As a security mechanism RGB uses **single-use seals** defined over bitcoin transaction outputs, which provides ability for any party having smart contract state history to verify it's uniquiness.
-In other words, RGB leverages Bitcoin script for it's security model and definition of the **ownership** and **access rights**.
+In other words, RGB leverages Bitcoin script for its security model and definition of the **ownership** and **access rights**.

-Each RGB smart contract is represented by some **genesis state**, created by **smart contract issuer** (or, simply, issuer) and a directed acyclic graph (DAG) of **state transitions** kept in form of *client-validated data* (i.e. these data are not stored in blockchain or within LN transactions/channel state).
+Each RGB smart contract is represented by some **genesis state**, created by **smart contract issuer** (or, put simply, issuer) and a directed acyclic graph (DAG) of **state transitions** kept in form of *client-validated data* (i.e. this data is not stored on blockchain or within LN transactions/channel state).
 The state is **assigned** to unspent bitcoin transaction outputs, which defines them as *single-use seals*.
-The party that is able to spend corresponding transaction output is named a party **owning state**: it is a party that have the right to change the corresponding part of the smart contract state by creating a new *state transition* and committing to it in a transaction spending the output containing previous state.
+The party that is able to spend corresponding transaction output is named a party **owning state**: it is a party that has the right to change the corresponding part of the smart contract state by creating a new *state transition* and committing to it in a transaction spending the output containing previous state.
 This procedure represents **closing of a seal